ForestKeeperIO/jobparsegpt/README.md

-# Scraping and Ranking with GPT Workshop
+# Scraping and Ranking with GPT

 The code scrapes and ranks job descriptions according to the candidate background.